 The airport currently has a $4.50 passenger facility charge on all tickets departing from Fargo.
-This fee is used to fund construction (runway/taxiway) projects, terminal improvements, equipment acquisition, repayment of bonds etc. In addition the airlines pays the airport on the average $3.43 per passenger for airport operational expenses (landing fees, terminal rent, airport fire department, etc).
-In total $7.93 from each passenger is paid directly to Hector International Airport.
+This fee is used to fund construction (runway/taxiway) projects, terminal improvements, equipment acquisition, repayment of bonds, etc. In addition, the airlines pay the airport on average $3.79 per passenger for airport operational expenses (landing fees, terminal rent, airport fire department, etc.).
+In total $8.29 from each passenger is paid directly to Hector International Airport.

 Currently, the federal government charges a 7.5% tax on all airline tickets.
 This money is used to fund the Federal Aviation Administration which in turn funds 90% of most aviation projects at airports all over the entire United States.

 Hundreds of thousands of people pass through Hector International Airport’s doors each year.
 The advertising signs located throughout the passenger terminal are managed by ClearChannel Airports.
 To arrange for an opportunity to advertise at the Airport, contact them at (800) 628-6800 and ask for the Hector International Airport representative.

 To purchase tickets, contact a a travel agent or the airlines directly.
 It is also an option to purchase tickets from the airline ticket counter during normal business hours, but only during times when flights are not departing.

 Please do not call the airport for airfare or ticketing information as it cannot assist with this request.